Skip to content

 "As with everything, in your team, you’re going to have people who need more support than others and it’s hard to give everyone the time they require.
 So, you’ve got to find a balance in helping those who are struggling, and enabling your top performers."

-You’ll be juggling your time between eleven to twelve different people - make sure you’re spending it wisely, with your end goal of exceeding target in mind.
+You’ll be juggling your time between eleven to twelve different people—make sure you’re spending it wisely, with the end goal of exceeding target.

 3. Best practice to follow for better performance